abinit/abinit/doc/mkdocs-tutorials/paw2.md

 pseudopotential.
 Try to replace the "troulliermartins" keyword by "ultrasoft".
 Repeat the procedure (ATOMPAW \+ ABINIT).
-ABINIT can now reach  convergence !
+ABINIT can now reach convergence!
 Results are below:

       ecut1   8.00000000E+00 Hartree